 I struggle to talk to my mum on the phone without it being incredibly frustrating and detrimental to my mental health.
 Almost every phone call (Awkward Phone Call With My Mum About My Childhood) I’ve ever had with her causes me to have a depressive spiral.
-So to travel somewhere on holiday with my mum would be soul destroying, let alone racing across Latin America with her.
+So to travel somewhere on holiday with my mum would be soul-destroying, let alone racing across Latin America with her.

-My mum wants me to go to Jerusalem with her, but one, I’m not religious, two, my mum’s religiousness is never ending (she believes she’s a prophet for god) and a source of her bigotry, and three, I can’t stand talking to her, let alone being around her physically because of her views and personality (or lack thereof).
+My mum wants me to go to Jerusalem with her, but one, I’m not religious, two, my mum’s religiousness is never-ending (she believes she’s a prophet for god) and a source of her bigotry, and three, I can’t stand talking to her, let alone being around her physically because of her views and personality (or lack thereof).
 Thus, going on holiday to Jerusalem, a holy site for my mother, would pump her religious identity to 11, and I already can’t stand her religious bigotry as it is.

-But even if we could ignore both mine and my mum’s health problems (After The Dust Has Settled: My Weekend With My Mum), doing such a challenge with her, having to travel the length of Latin America, would be punishment of the worst kind for me.
+But even if we could ignore both mine and my mum’s health problems (After The Dust Has Settled: My Weekend With My Mum), doing such a challenge with her, having to travel the length of Latin America, would be a punishment of the worst kind for me.

 Backpacking has never really appealed to me, as roughing it just isn’t my style at the best of times.
 I grew up in a freezing cold house, as we couldn’t afford to heat it.
 If I was lucky, we’d heat a single room, and only for a few hours a day in winter.
-I also had to bathe in ice cold water in the winter, and just cold water in the summer, as we couldn’t afford to have hot water either.
+I also had to bathe in ice-cold water in the winter, and just cold water in the summer, as we couldn’t afford to have hot water either.

-I could have had just about lukewarm baths, if I wanted a couple of inches of water to bathe in in a freezing bathroom.
+I could have had just about lukewarm baths if I wanted a couple of inches of water to bathe in in a freezing bathroom.
 I was allowed a couple of kettles full of hot water when I had a bath, although it wasn’t worth the hassle because you still would be freezing cold.
 Thus, I used to have baths in icy cold water, which I could fill to any level I liked.
 After the initial shock and hyperventilation stage, you could have a normal bath.
 I also had to wash my face in the sink using freezing cold water.

 This childhood has massively put me off roughing it as a holiday or getaway experience.
 My entire childhood was roughing it, I don’t need to live that again.
-So competing in a backpacking race like Race Across The World, would be difficult enough without adding the extra headache of doing it with my mum.
+So competing in a backpacking race like Race Across The World would be difficult enough without adding the extra headache of doing it with my mum.

 More power to this mother and son team, and the rest of the teams in this competition.
-I couldn’t do it, even with good physical health and without my soul destroying mother.
+I couldn’t do it, even with good physical health and without my soul-destroying mother.

 Speaking of other teams, there was another couple/team on the show that I could draw parallels with.
 This team was made up of a guy called Rob and his partner Jen.
 Rob is deaf in his right ear and is losing his hearing in his left, although he does have a hearing aid, he states the quality isn’t great.